Home > CPU > CPU Buyer's Guide

-Best CPU For Video Editing in 2024: AMD and Intel, high-end and mid-range
+Best CPU For Video Editing in 2024 – our top picks

 The best CPU for video editing is needed for any content creators looking to push their content to the limits without compromise.
-This is especially true of rendering high-resolution projects at even higher frame rates.
-If you want to stand out with quality video on YouTube and other platforms, then keep these models firmly in mind.
+This is especially true of rendering high-resolution projects at even higher frame rates, so if you want to stand out with quality videos on YouTube and other platforms, then keep these models firmly in mind.

-In order to stay cutting-edge, the best CPU for video editing must be able to utilize the full capabilities of the processor.
+In order to stay cutting-edge, your video editing CPU must be able to utilize the full capabilities of the processor.
 This means that you’re going to want to turn your attention to those chipsets that feature the highest clock speeds combined with the most cores.
-Things only get more intense when rendering the likes of 4K (2160p) video for extended periods, too.
+Things only get more intense when rendering the likes of 4K or even 8K video for extended periods, too.

 How we chose the best CPU for video editing